 4. TAKE A MOCK DRIVING TEST

 Before you take you’re driving test, you should try and do at least one mock test, under test conditions with your instructor.
 This will help you to prepare, settle your nerves and allow you to get a feel for what driving will be like on the day of your test.
-A top tip, which is most people tend to do nowadays, is to keep the date of their driving test a secret, in the hope that the less people that know when the test is, the less pressure they will feel on the day.
+A top tip, which is most people tend to do nowadays, is to keep the date of their driving test a secret, in the hope that the fewer people that know when the test is, the less pressure they will feel on the day.

 5. DON’T BE AFRAID TO ASK THE EXAMINER A QUESTION

 When you’re on your driving test, although you want to appear as though you know exactly what you’re doing, if you don’t hear an instruction properly, don’t be afraid to ask the examiner to repeat it.
-If you forget what the examiner has said and begin to panic, this could cause you to lose focus on the road ahead.
+If you forget what the examiner has said and you start to panic, this could cause you to lose focus on the road ahead.

 6. LEARN TO DRIVE IN DIFFERENT CONDITIONS